dYdX (ETHDYDX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 dYdX Historical Price

-According to the latest data gathered on dYdX live price page, the current price of dYdX is 0.663044USD.
-The circulating supply of dYdX(ETHDYDX) is 83.37M ETHDYDX , giving it a market capitalization of $55.28M.
+According to the latest data gathered on dYdX live price page, the current price of dYdX is 0.594432USD.
+The circulating supply of dYdX(ETHDYDX) is 79.68M ETHDYDX , giving it a market capitalization of $47.38M.

 The dYdX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ETHDYDX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.